qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 01 - Set up.md

 ## Step 1 - Install prerequisites

 **To complete these labs, you will need a login to a Microsoft 365 subscription with permission to upload applications.
-To complete Lab 3, this account must also be licensed for Microsoft Copilot for Microsoft 365.**
+Your account must also be licensed for Microsoft Copilot for Microsoft 365.**

 If you are attending the lab at Build, the workstation already meets these requirements and it includes the following prerequisites.